-Trevor Hunter is an associate professor of management at King’s University College.
+Trevor Hunter is an assistant professor at the Ivey Business School.
 He holds an MBA and PhD from the Ivey School of Business.
 For over 20 years Dr. Hunter has been involved with corporate and not-for-profit governance as a director, professor, researcher and consultant.
 Trevor’s research has been published in The Journal of Business Ethics, Journal of Non-profit Leadership and Education, Ivey Business Journal, and presented at the annual meetings of the Academy of Management, Academy of International Business, Strategic Management Society, Administrative Science Association of Canada, Greening of Industry Network, Association for Research on Non-profit Organizations and Voluntary Action and the Conference Board of Canada.

 At King’s Trevor teaches courses on corporate governance, organizational design and international business and was the 2017 recipient of the King’s University College Award for Excellence in Teaching.
 For over ten years he has taught very successful 2-day sessions on non-profit boards through Western University's Continuing Studies and has presented sessions on the topic through the London Community Foundation, the United Way and Pillar Nonprofit Network.